 God created the universe in six days, out of nothing.
 The world around us displays the invisible attributes of our Creator, namely, his eternal power and divine nature.

-That men and women were made by God in His image which means they initially had a perfect soul to know and love God within a living relationship.
-That image has been damaged by the fall but can be restored in Jesus Christ.
+That man and woman were made by God in His image which means they initially had a perfect soul to know and love their Creator within a living relationship.

 That Adam and Eve the first humans rebelled and sinned against God and thereby brought God’s curse and judgement on all people.
 Sin means we are in our hearts enemies of God and unable to do anything in ourselves to gain salvation.
 Sin means every human deserves God’s eternal wrath in Hell.

-That Jesus Christ is both fully God and fully man, two natures in one person.
-He was born of the virgin Mary and lived a sinless life.
+That Jesus Christ was born of the virgin Mary, and lived a perfect life.
+He was both fully God and fully man, two natures in one person.
 Jesus is the One Mediator between God and man.

 Jesus in dying on the cross endured God’s wrath for the sin of His people.
 The cross is the only way that God’s wrath can be propelled away from people who are all sinful.